nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

     }
 ```

-We need to allocate a specific number of bytes before calling the **InternetReadFile** function.
-Initially it has been defined as 1024 bytes.
-But, the payload would not be 1024 bytes every time it would result in crash during the decryption if we do not have every block of the payload on it.
+Before calling the **InternetReadFile** function, we need to allocate a fixed amount of memory.
+Initially, this is set to 1024 bytes.
+However, since the payload size may vary and is not always exactly 1024 bytes, failing to allocate the full payload could cause the decryption process to crash if any block is missing.

 ```c
 pTmpBuffer = (PBYTE)LocalAlloc(LPTR, 1024);
 ```

 The solution to the above problem is to create a loop during the **InternetOpenUrlW** function.
-The loop reads 1024 bytes using a varialbe **pTmpBuffer** from the server during each iteration and appends the data into a variable **pBytes**.
-At the end of the loop it checks whether the size of **pTmpBuffer** is less than 1024, if the size is less than 1024 then it means it has came to the last chunk of the payload and breaks out of the loop.
+The loop reads 1024 bytes using a variable **pTmpBuffer** from the server during each iteration and appends the data into a variable **pBytes**.
+At the end of the loop it checks whether the size of **pTmpBuffer** is less than 1024, if the size is less than 1024 then it means it has come to the last chunk of the payload and breaks out of the loop.
 ```c
     // Allocate 1024 bytes for temporary storage pTmpBuffer = (PBYTE)LocalAlloc(LPTR, 1024);